angadsahni93/angadsahni93.github.io/task.md

 The task layout included a reward element associated with required effort (Outcome, Fig. 1).
 The 'effort' stage, once completed, leads to 'payoff' of the reward.
 <br>

 The team divided the reward and effort elements into **high** and **low** magnitudes.
 10 and 20cents were used as monetary reward, while the effort calibrations required more work.
-The task invovled physical effort, measured by the force with which participants squeezed a tube with each hand.
+The task involved physical effort, measured by the force with which participants squeezed a tube with each hand.
 Initially, participants would exert maximum effort 4 times, where 100% effort was an average of the 4.
 Then, the **20%** and **80%** of max were defined as the low and high effort paradigms, respectively.

 <br>